Every year thousands of young recruits join the US Army Infantry.

 These special operators are trained to maintain a high level of Self-discipline in order to execute their missions successfully.

-For them, there is no external threat.
+For them, there is no external threat for self discipline.

 For them, the threat is usually the loss of their own lives or those of their teammates.